hfiguiere/magellan/doc/devices.md

 We currently only support devices that gpsbabel supports.
 Albeit it is mostly untested.
 We use gpsbabel to perform the download.

+USB Serial or Bluetooth Serial (SPP through rfcomm) are the only connectivity types supported for now.

 Adding devices
 --------------

+# Device definitions

 A device list is in src/devices.json.
 The file is currently inlined in the code, so you'd need to rebuild the application for changes to take